batotype/aba-quickplot/readme.txt

 If so, please go to https://github.com/settings/tokens and generate a classic token and use the personal access token (classic) as your password.
 Write it down it will only be shown once.
 -==OPTIONAL END==-

+*Remember, you should have already typed `git clone https://github.com/batotype/aba-quickplot.git which should create the aba-quickplot directory.
+Go to that directory `cd aba-quickplot`.
 Now, type `python3 -m venv ./venv`
 Then `source ./venv/bin/activate`
 Then `pip install matplotlib`
 Then `python <filename>.py` (replace <filename> with the desired filename).

+*Note: if you created the venv first, you can continue using the file `clone-into-nonempty-directory.txt`.

 You can open the py files and modify the data, ticmarks, etc. Just play around with the contents: hopefully the comments will be helpful for you.
 I have tried my best to follow a good commenting style, but I would be very open to improvements.